By Sherry Bunting

 “After an event like this, we can see it in the repro,” said Ray.
 “The cow will take care of herself first; so what she eats will go to maintaining herself through the severe weather.”

-At Wil-Roc Dairy, with nearly 2000 cows near Kinderhook, New York, Cody Williams notes that, “When it is this cold, the simple every day protocols become enduring days of work.”
+At Wil-Roc Dairy, managing over 3000 cows at two sites in eastern New York, “When it is this cold, the simple every day protocols become enduring days of work.”

 He explains some changes they make: “We change our teat dip when it’s this cold, for extra moisturizing to the skin.
 We also adjust the cow diets to keep our cows in a positive energy balance as they burn more energy to maintain themselves during weather extremes.”